bdoughty/finemap/README.md

 Implemented the SSS algorithm from the paper in python and a competing MCMC algorithm from

-Expanding to include some posterior pre
+Expanding to include some posterior predictive checks that have become standard in the field.